martagor10/Chatbot/README.md

 4. Run backend project
 5. Use login btn to provide a nickname (it's necessary to differentiate conversations)
 <img width="1361" alt="image" src="https://github.com/user-attachments/assets/32e6af33-e88a-47eb-b488-23aa32fcb81b" />
-6. Use "Provide a message" form to start a conversation
-7. Use "+" to send message
+6. Use "Provide a message" form to start a conversation and use "+" to send message
-8. Enjoy the response from the chat!